jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/06-Debugging.md

 ### !question

-Given a string, a starting index, and an ending index, get the characters from the start to end.
+Given a string `str`, a starting index `start`, and an ending index `end`, get the characters from the start to end.
 The string should be inclusive of the start and end.

 *The next problem will have you solve this with a method.
 This time, attempt to fix the issue using the for loop.*